drewfurgiuele/AutomatedSQLPermissions/README.md

 # AutomatedSQLPermissions

-This repository contains two PowerShell functiosn designed to automate the process of capturing and re-applying database permissions.
+This repository contains two PowerShell functions designed to automate the process of capturing and re-applying database permissions.

 #### Get-DatabasePermissions ####